Candidates

 Core Social Platforms for Recruiting Technical and AI Talent

 Not all platforms work equally well for tech recruiting.
 The right mix depends on role, seniority, and where your target candidates actually spend time; senior ML researchers and junior frontend developers live in very different online spaces.
+A recruiter posting the same job ad across every platform without adjusting format, tone, or targeting is wasting budget and diluting their employer brand.

 This section breaks down the strengths and tradeoffs of major platforms (LinkedIn, X, Reddit, Discord, and more) and how they fit into the hiring funnel.
 While social sourcing drives reach, it also creates noise.
 Tools like Fonzi filter and qualify candidates from social channels before they reach recruiters, keeping pipelines high-signal.